rodriguise/ld-lesson-journal/README.md

 - **Gutenberg Blocks** — `Prompt Group` and `Prompt` blocks for the lesson editor, plus a `Journal View` block for displaying entries
 - **Shortcode Fallback** — `[ldj_group]` / `[ldj]` / `[ldj_journal]` for classic editor users
 - **Completion Gating** — Optionally require journal entries before a lesson can be marked complete
+- **Required Prompts** — Per-prompt required toggle with minimum character enforcement
+- **Course Journal Page** — Virtual page at `/course-journal/` with lesson filtering and per-lesson pagination
 - **PDF Export** — Students can download their journal as a PDF
-- **Print Support** — Clean print layout with site logo, course title, and student name
+- **Print Support** — Clean print layout with site logo, course/lesson title, and student name
 - **Admin Entries Page** — Filterable list of all student entries under the LearnDash menu
+- **Inline Prompt Settings** — Edit prompt settings (rows, placeholder, required, min/max chars) directly from the block sidebar without leaving the page

 ## Gutenberg Blocks